learn-co-curriculum/sinatra-fwitter-group-project/README.md

 ### Log In

-You'll need two more controller actions to process logging in: one to display the form to log in and one to log add the `user_id` to the sessions hash.
+You'll need two more controller actions to process logging in: one to display the form to log in and one to add the `user_id` to the sessions hash.

 The form to login should be loaded via a GET request to `/login` and submitted via a POST request to `/login`.